daniel-crook/scenario_dashboard/README.md

 ### Contact

 The dashboard was developed by Daniel Crook.
-Any questions or issues relating to the dashboard can be sent to [dcrook\@bisoxfordeconomics.com.au](mailto:dcrook@bisoxfordeconomics.com.au).
+Please contact [dcrook\@bisoxfordeconomics.com.au](mailto:dcrook@bisoxfordeconomics.com.au) if there are any questions or problems relating to the dashboard.